savob/savobajic.ca/content/projects/extracurricular/oven.md

 The software has largely remained the same since the first version, only adapting to the hardware changes between versions.
-Even the circuitry hasn't changed much, most of my work has gone into simply making the circuitry better suited to the production environment by fiting inside enclosures.
+Even the circuitry hasn't changed much, most of my work has gone into simply making the circuitry better suited to the production environment by fitting inside enclosures.

 ## Circuit Design